armadaproject/armada/docs/developer.md

 Armada schedules pods across Kubernetes clusters.
 Hence, for a local setup there needs to be at least one worker Kubernetes cluster available on the local machine, for which we use [kind](https://github.com/kubernetes-sigs/kind).
 Further, the Armada server, which is responsible for job submission and queuing, and an Armada executor must be running.
 The executor is responsible for interacting with the worker Kubernetes cluster.

-In addition, Armada relies on the following components for storagea and communication:
+In addition, Armada relies on the following components for storage and communication:

 - Pulsar: used for passing messages between components.
 - Redis: the main database of Armada; used, e.g., to store queued jobs.